OROHealth/gom-jabbar/poutine/RobotMaker.md

 - Outremona: take cheese from a box an squeeze it
 - Montroyashi: listen to other robots' environment sounds and display Leonard Cohen lyrics, detect drunk people
-- Verduny: cut potatoes in dynamicaly-sized cube and dip them in maple sirup
+- Verduny: cut potatoes in dynamically-sized cube and dip them in maple sirup
 - Nordo: boil potatoes and give their current softness level
-- Bizar: fry potatoes with mutiple oil choices
+- Bizar: fry potatoes with multiple oil choices
 - Oldoporto: keep things at a specific temperature in a pot
-- Pierre: mix ingredient in a cardboax, allow the box to be sent to needy user
+- Pierre: mix ingredient in a cardboard, allow the box to be sent to needy user